-- R408 BUMPER construction.
-BUMPERS must be constructed as follows (see Figure 9-7): - A. be backed by 3⁄4 in. thick (nominal, ~19mm) by 5 in. ± 1⁄2 in. (~127 mm ± 12.7 mm) tall plywood, Oriented Strand Board (OSB) or solid wood (with the exception of balsa).
+- BUMPER construction.
+BUMPERS must be constructed as follows, such that the cross section resembles Figure 8-6: - A. be backed by 3⁄4 in. thick (nominal, ~19mm) by 5 in. ± 1⁄2 in. (~127 mm ± 12.7 mm) tall plywood, Oriented Strand Board (OSB) or solid wood (with the exception of balsa).
 Small clearance pockets to accommodate minor protrusions permitted per R101 and/or holes needed to access or recess mounting hardware in the wood backing are permitted, as long as they do not significantly affect the structural integrity of the BUMPER.

-$\frac{3}{4}$ in. plywood and OSB refer to items sold by VENDORS as that material and thickness, teams may not fabricate their own plywood or OSB.
+34 in. plywood and OSB refer to items sold by VENDORS as that material and thickness, teams may not fabricate their own plywood or OSB.
 Other engineered woods such as Fiberboard or Particle Board are not likely to survive the rigors of FIRST Robotics Competition gameplay and thus not permitted per A.

-Note: 3/4 in. plywood is often marked according to the actual dimension $\binom{23}{32}$ not the nominal size.
+Note: $\frac{3}{4}$ in. plywood is often marked according to the actual dimension $(\frac{23}{32})$ not the nominal size.
 Plywood sold as $\frac{23}{32}$ meets the requirements of A.

-B. hard BUMPER parts allowed per A, E, F, and G must not extend more than 1 in. (~25 mm) beyond the FRAME PERIMETER (measured as shown in Figure 9-5).
+B. hard BUMPER parts allowed per A, E, F, and G must not extend more than 1 in. (~25 mm) beyond the FRAME PERIMETER (measured as shown in Figure 8-4).

-Figure 9-5 Hard parts of BUMPER corners
+Figure 8-4 Hard parts of BUMPER corners

-C. use a stacked pair of 21⁄2 in. (~63 mm) round, petal, or hex "pool noodles" (solid or hollow) as the BUMPER cushion material (see Figure 9-7).
+C. use a stacked pair of 21⁄2 in. (~63 mm) round, petal, or hex "pool noodles" (solid or hollow) as the BUMPER cushion material (see Figure 8-6).
 All pool noodles used in a BUMPER set (e.g. red set of BUMPERS) may not be modified (with the exception of cutting to length or cutting to facilitate mating pool noodles at the corners as required by R409) or deformed and must be the same diameter, cross section, and density (e.g. all round hollow or all hex solid).
-Per R409 cushion material may extend beyond the end of the plywood in order to fill a corner (see Figure 9-8).
-To assist in applying the fabric covering, soft fasteners may be used to attach the pool noodles to the wood backing, so long as the cross section in Figure 9-7 is not significantly altered (e.g. tape compressing the pool noodles).
+Pool noodles may be attached together using soft fasteners like tape, provided the physical properties of the BUMPER are not significantly altered.
+Per R409 cushion material may extend beyond the end of the plywood in order to fill a corner (see Figure 8-7).
+To assist in applying the fabric covering, soft fasteners may be used to attach the pool noodles to the wood backing, so long as the cross section in Figure 8-6 is not significantly altered (e.g. tape compressing the pool noodles).

-" $2\frac{1}{2}$ in. (~63 mm) pool noodles" are pool noodles either sold as $2\frac{1}{2}$ in. (~63 mm) diameter or that measure between $2\frac{1}{4}$ in. (~57 mm) pool noodles and $2\frac{3}{4}$ in. (~70 mm) diameter.
+" $2\frac{1}{2}$ in. (~63 mm) pool noodles" are pool noodles either sold as $2\frac{1}{2}$ in. (~63 mm) diameter or that measure between $2\frac{1}{2}$ in. (~54 mm) pool noodles and $2\frac{1}{2}$ in. (~70 mm) diameter.